Using E-mail Safely and Well

 * * *

-Many other worms use misleading subject lines; for example, the Melissa.I variant of the notorious Melissa worm uses any of eight different subject lines:
+Many other worms use misleading subject fields; for example, the Melissa.I variant of the notorious Melissa worm uses any of eight different subject fields:

 Question for you